bcgov/networkpolicy-migration-workshop/README.md

 # Introduction

-This guide will walk you through the migration from Aporeto Network Security Policy (NSP) to OpenShift / Kubernets Network Policy.
+This guide will walk you through the migration from Aporeto Network Security Policy (NSP) to OpenShift / Kubernetes Network Policy.

 As you progress through the guide you will be able to leverage much of what you have done for NSP; for example, you can continue to use labels such as `role=web` or `component=api` that you may have created.